STAWAR COLUMN: The psychology of cold and snow

 The recent snowfall proves that winter has finally arrived in Southern Indiana, although it’s a little late for the holidays.

-Each year the National Weather Services calculates an Accumulated Winter Season Severity Index, also known as the winter “misery index”.
+Each year the National Weather Services calculates an Accumulated Winter Season Severity Index, also known as the winter “misery index.”
 This index takes into account temperatures, snowfall, and snow depth to assign a "score" to each day of winter.
-According to the Midwest Regional Climate Center, on January 9 Louisville had a score of only 38 which falls in the mild range.
-Even with our minor snowfall, we fortunately scored at the lowest rung on the bad weather ladder, although more snow seems to be in the long range forecast.
+According to the Midwest Regional Climate Center, on Jan.
+9 Louisville had a score of only 38, which falls in the mild range.
+Even with our minor snowfall, we fortunately scored at the lowest rung on the bad weather ladder, although more snow seems to be in the long-range forecast.

 I remember spending half the winter looking out our front window at night just to see if there was snow falling in front of the streetlight.
 The weather was colder back then and ponds froze more often and for longer periods of time, but snowfall where I lived was still relatively rare.
 We were lucky to have one snowfall heavy enough each winter to allow for sledding.